ShivamAgarwal3639/tetrisreward/privacy-policy.md

 We reserve the right to modify or update this Privacy Policy at any time.
 Any changes will be effective immediately upon posting the updated policy within the app.
 We encourage you to review this policy periodically to stay informed about our information practices.

 If you have any questions or concerns regarding our Privacy Policy, please contact us at [contact email].
-Thank you for choosing Tetris Rewards, and enjoy the game!
+Thank you for choosing Tetris/Snake Rewards, and enjoy the game!